core-wg/resource-directory/draft-ietf-core-resource-directory.md

   `coap://[MCD1]/.well-known/core?rt=core.rd*`.
 RDs within the multicast scope will answer the query.

-  When answering a link-local multicast request, the RD SHOULD NOT respond with their link-local addresses but use a routable one; otherwise the registrant-ep would later need to pick an explicit base address to avoid the issue of {{linklocal}}.
+  When answering a link-local multicast request, the RD may want to respond with a routable one;
+  thus, it makes it easier for registrants to use an own routable address for registration.

 As some of the RD addresses obtained by the methods listed here are just (more or less educated) guesses, endpoints MUST make use of any